Anantcel/Automation_Framework/README.md

 To set up the framework, you can either fork or clone the repository

 ## Running Sample Tests
-To run features on the browser, Go to the CucumberTestOptions class and run the class with JUnit.
-You will see that all the test cases pass along with all the functionality that can run.
+Go to the CucumberTestOptions class and use JUnit to run the class in order to test features on the browser.
+You'll observe that every test case passes and every possible piece of functionality is operational.

 ## BDD Automation with Cucumber-Java and Page Objects
 In this repository, we encourage the use of Behavior-Driven Development (BDD) with Cucumber and Java to develop automation scripts.